The Best Bread Knife: Does Yours Have the Right Edge?

 The Pointed Edge Bread Knife

-Pointed edge bread knives, which are often simply referred to as "serrated" knives, have sharp and aggressive teeth that are designed to pierce through the harder outer crust of breads using a saw-like motion.
+Pointed edge bread knives, which are often simply referred to as "serrated" knives, have sharp and aggressive teeth that are designed to pierce through the hard outer crust of breads using a saw-like motion.

 Using this type of knife requires exerting less force from the user, compared to straight-edged knives, but there is a downside: Those pointed serrations can create rougher cuts and produce more crumbs, especially if the blade is in need of sharpening.
 And if you're a bread lover, then you know you want to savor every last crumb 😜